Elder abuse, sometimes called "older adult abuse," is the mistreatment or exploitation of people over 65. It can take many different forms.

 Common examples of abandonment include leaving an unsuspecting victim at a nursing home or shopping mall.
 It is any act that completely turns their back on their responsibilities to the victim.

 Get Help From an Attorney

-If you are not sure where to turn, but you suspect abuse, start by talking to an attorney that focuses on these matters.
+If you are unsure where to turn but suspect abuse, start by talking to an attorney who focuses on these matters.
 Many offer a free consultation by phone.